 Why Choose Us for Your Paint Removal?

-Whatever waste removal services you require, call us up for a free price estimate.
+Whatever services you require, call us for a free price estimate.
 There is not much our crew is not capable of removing, including all kinds of old paint.
 The removal and clean-up teams are on standby to provide same-day service so that no wet paint stays lying around any longer than it needs to.

 Additionally, we keep our customers’ needs at the forefront of how our company functions.
-You can send us photos of what you need or call us in for an on-site visit.
+You can send us photos of what you need or call us for an on-site visit.

-Responsible Junk and Paint Disposal
+Paint Disposal Philadelphia